Nerodia erythrogaster: Conservation

 The plain-bellied water snake is considered a conservation risk because of loss of wetlands and other anthropogenic factors.
 35% of wetlands worldwide have been lost from 1970 to 2015.
 This species is often struck by vehicles while it crosses highways traveling from one water source to another.
 They are commonly mistaken for cottonmouths and are consequently killed by people averse to snakes.
 It is not a protected species in the southeastern states.
-In 1997, the subspecies, copper-bellied water snake was designated a threatened species in Ohio, Michigan and northern Indiana under the Federal Endangered Species Act.
+In 1997, the copper-bellied water snake subspecies was designated a threatened species in Ohio, Michigan and northern Indiana under the Federal Endangered Species Act.